anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 1. Assisting with competition structure or game administration.

 The Committee shall issue findings and recommendations to the Commissioner or Board, as applicable.
 The Committee shall have no independent authority to impose discipline, overturn decisions, or bind the League unless expressly authorized elsewhere in this document.

+## Amendments and Rule Changes

+### Constitution and Bylaws
+Amendments to the Constitution and Bylaws are governed exclusively by the procedures set forth therein.
+Nothing in this Rules and Policy document shall modify or supersede those requirements.

+### Rules and Policy Amendments
+1. This Rules and Policy document may be amended to address League operations, administration, discipline, or procedures.
+1. Amendments may be proposed by the Commissioner or the Board.
+1. Adoption of a Rules and Policy amendment shall require approval by the Board.
+1. Member Franchises may be afforded an opportunity to provide advisory vote on proposed amendments.
+1. Approved amendments shall take effect as specified at the time of adoption.

+### Playing Rules Amendments
+1. Playing rules governing on-field competition may be amended separately from this Rules and Policy document.
+1. Playing rules amendments shall be adopted by a vote of Member Franchises in good standing.
+1. Unless otherwise specified, a simple majority vote shall be sufficient to adopt a playing rules amendment.
+1. Playing rules amendments shall not apply retroactively and shall take effect at the start of a season.

 ## League Participants